ssdorsey/peace-machine/process-notes/ConceptNote.md

 * Limit size of groups that can gather in public

+*Serkant: Laws that bring de facto obstacles to gathering (e.g., designing special meeting places and banning any other meeting outside these places)

 ## Possible features
 An early list features we hope to use in the models